- Class Features

 Don’t be afraid to use your skill choices to customize your character a bit.
 Even mechanically weaker skills can still offer a good benefit to the party as a whole.

-Intimidation: Cha is unlikely to be a great stat for you, so this may fall to party makeup Remember there are ways to do a ‘Strength-based intimidation check’ so you want to be proficient in this.
+Intimidation: Charisma likely wont be great for you, however this skill will serve you better than Persuasion or Deception.
+As I mentioned above though, there are ways to do a ‘Strength-based intimidation check’ so you want to be proficient in this.

 Nature: Whilst thematically appropriate, Int is your traditional dump stat.